anassaahi/AI_flask_visualization_project/README.md

 - ✅ Dropdown menu for column selection
 - 📈 Dynamic graphs (Bar Chart, Pie Chart, Scatter Plot)
-- ✏️ Auto-updating titles and plot labels based on selection
 - 🔄 Real-time data rendering using Flask and Jinja2
 - 📊 Clean and beginner-friendly UI for interacting with data